-Pearl Oak Vinyl Flooring is not just an exciting style; it is one of the fastest selling products we have on the market today.
+Pearl Oak Herringbone Flooring is not just an exciting style; it is one of the fastest selling products we have on the market today.
 Beautiful, ever-popular mid-range grey tones are complimented with the slightest hint of salmon pink.
 The result is an exceptionally well-received colour that works especially well with most autumnal colours, mustard, and teal.
-Pearl oak LVT gives you a floor that is warm and inviting as well as maintaining that contemporary aesthetic that you can match with the décor of your room.
+Pearl oak LVT herringbone gives you a floor that is warm and inviting as well as maintaining that contemporary aesthetic that you can match with the décor of your room.

 Pearl Oak is available in the following ranges: